magomimmo/modern-cljs/doc/tutorial-20.md

                    ["phantomjs" :runner "resources/public/js/advanced.js"]}})
 ```

-As you see we added the `clojurescript.test` dependency and a test
+As you see we added the `clojurescript.test` in the `:plugin` section
-command for each JS file emitted by each build.
+and a test command for each JS file emitted by each build.

 > NOTE 9: At the moment we don't care about differentiating lein
 > profiles.
 This is something we'll afford later.